kcybulski/prosody-modules/mod_muc_cloud_notify/README.markdown

 You specify app servers with the [push_app_servers](https://conversejs.org/docs/html/configuration.html#push-app-servers) config setting.

-And then you need to set [allow_muc_invitations](https://conversejs.org/docs/html/configuration.html#allow-muc-invitations) to `true` so that these app servers are also registered against MUC domains.
+And then you need to set [enable_muc_push](https://conversejs.org/docs/html/configuration.html#enable-muc-push) to `true` so that these app servers are also registered against MUC domains.

 Additionally you need to set [auto_register_muc_nickname](https://conversejs.org/docs/html/configuration.html#auto-register-muc-nickname) to true.

-Then, when you enter a MUC, Converse will try to automatically registered the app servers against the MUC domain.
+Then, when you enter a MUC, Converse will try to automatically register your nickname on that MUC.

-Note: currently Converse currently doesn't let you register separate app servers for a MUC domain.
+Note: Converse currently doesn't let you register separate app servers for a MUC domain.
 The same app servers are registered for the MUC domain and your own domain.